foreverpersist/lightvm/README.md

 ## Targets

-	lightvm is designed for cloud container applications, only decicate to provide essential and isolated physical resources for application.
+	lightvm is designed for cloud container applications, only decicates to provide essential and isolated physical resources for application.

 	Isolation and efficiency are all design targets.